 A highly virtuosic, lively, jazzy, syncopated pizzicato orgy for the cello alone, featuring multi-stop, polyrhythmic pizzicato, even pizzicato flageolet: enthralling, both folksy and artful—masterful, altogether, bravo!

 The Sachidao is the one piece from this small collection that I have heard previously, several times.
-This was always with Oxana at the piano, but not with Narek at the cello.
+This was always with Oxana at the piano, but not with Narek Hakhnazaryan at the cello.
 In the past, I have perceived this as a folksy, but mostly fun piece.
 To a large degree, this also applied to the version for violin and orchestra that I have on CD, as No.6 of Tsintsadze’s “6 Miniatures”.

-However, Narek and Oxana now demonstrated that this is more than mere fun.
+However, Narek Hakhnazaryan and Oxana Shevchenko now demonstrated that this is more than mere fun.
 Their interpretation filled this music with life, with folk spirit (Georgian folk spirit, most likely).
 At the same time, the performance was highly virtuosic, full of syncopes and tension.
 I liked the enthralling multi-stop playing with “emotional intonation” (yes, that’s allowed here!).
 A very interesting segment features a mix of spiccato and pizzicato playing on the cello, combined with jazzy syncopes on the piano.
 And there were these sudden melody fragments emerging from the center of the piano part.
 Both artists lived within this music, really and obviously enjoyed playing it.
 So did the audience: fascinating!

 Longing, elegiac, melancholic, intensifying though double-stop playing, all with mute—yet with excellent sonority on this instrument!.
 Pizzicato and staccato (on the piano) created an almost ghastly atmosphere—loneliness, a night scene in nature?